What Is Insurance Credit Scoring?

-For years insurance companies have been experts at coming up with ways to figure out how likely it is that an accident or "loss" will happen, or what the risk is in a situation.
-Based on this assessment that takes into account many complex factors, insurance companies determine premiums.
+For years insurance companies have been experts at coming up with ways to figure out how likely it is that an accident or "loss" will happen, or analyzing what the risk is in a situation.
+Based on this assessment and using complex factors, insurance companies determine premiums.

-Some companies may use stability rating or micro rating, for example, which may combine aspects of credit rating, zip or postal code rating (which focuses on location in known claims areas) or risks based on the infrastructure of the district (that impact claims).
+Some companies may use stability rating or micro rating, for example, which may combine aspects of credit rating, zip or postal code rating data (which focuses on location in known claims areas) or risks based on the infrastructure of the district (that impact claims).

 These are all very complex, so as a base point, understanding how an insurance premium works, gives a pretty straightforward insight into your insurability or how an insurance company would score you as a potential client or risk.

 What Are the Factors?

-Most people think about their basic loss experience, or number of claims when they think about insurance rates.
+Most people think about their basic loss experience, or the number of claims when they think about insurance rates.

 Insurance claims are not the only factors that come into play when an insurance company is assessing your insurability and the appropriate pricing for insuring you.
 Here are several factors that can impact your cost of insurance:

 How long you have been insured, if you have paid your premiums consistently, if you have ever been canceled for non-payment by an insurance company.

 Although credit scoring is not used with all insurance companies or in all states, many insurance companies may ask for your permission to check your credit.
 Having declared a recent bankruptcy or poor credit may affect what kind of policy you qualify for.
 Read more about credit-based insurance scoring in the section below.

 How many tickets or moving violations you have on your driving record can impact your insurability and cost of your car insurance.
 Some insurance companies have underwriting guidelines that will not allow them to insure you when you have too many claims or tickets, in these cases, you may have to go to a high-risk insurer or pay much higher costs.